Node.js

 Dynamic Routing

-Node Functions support dynamic routing.
-In the above example, the first-level dynamic path is /node-functions/api/users/[id].js, and the multi-level dynamic path is /node-functions/api/[[default]].js.
-See the following usage:
+Node.js function support dynamic routing.
+The above example shows a first-level dynamic path /cloud-functions/api/users/[id].js and a multi-level dynamic path /cloud-functions/api/[[default]].js.
+See the following usage for reference:

 | example.com/api/users/vip/1024 | No |